drdpedroso/chuck-norris-app/README.md

 ## Chuck Norris Joke Application

 ### About
-The goal of this project is to fetch Chuck Norris' Jokes and display then in a list.
-You can favorite those jokes and place then into another list (called favorite jokes).
+The goal of this project is to fetch Chuck Norris' Jokes and display them in a list.
+You can favorite those jokes and place them into another list (called favorite jokes).
 You're also able to favorite/unfavorite those jokes.

 This project uses `React`, `ES6` and `Lodash` as "core" libraries.
 For testing, it uses `Jest`, `rosie` and `enzyme`.